Green Star Polyp Care – A Complete Guide

 Green star polyps can cover a rock in a matter of months.
 Growth may be slow initially and your coral might not even open for a few days when you first introduce it into the reef tank.

 If conditions are right though, you will have new growth almost every day.
-This can be seen on the edges of the mat, where the flesh is light purple or white instead of the dark reddish-purple of the rest of the colony.
+This is seen on the edges of the mat, where the flesh is light purple or white instead of the dark reddish-purple of the rest of the colony.

 If you find that your green star polyps aren’t opening, try to keep conditions stable.
 You will want to move them around to new areas of the tank for better flow or lighting, but it is best to leave them where they are until they open.
 If you see algae starting to grow on top of the mat, gently waft away or turkey baster the algae off.